 Company A is a development company that has made a service that allows its users to sell products to the public.

 Company B is a pet store that uses Company A’s service.
 It is the user.

-John has a cat and buys pet food from Company B’s website, that uses Company A’s service.
-John is the end user.
+John has a cat and buys pet food from Company B’s website, which uses Company A’s service.
+John is the end-user.